AmperSam-git/bldc-baserom/README.txt

 Documentation
 -------------
 The "Docs" folder in the main baserom directory has files with information about all the things included in the baserom.
-READ THESE BEFORE SEEKING ASSISTANCE, they may already answer concerns.
+Please consult those before seeking assistance, they may already have answers.

 Using AddMusicK
 ---------------
 Adding custom music is permitted for this contest but in order for the retry system's death SFX to work, some files are included for AddMusicK (in "AMK Files" folder) ought to be included in your project.
 If you forget to include these it will be alright.